Date: Thursday 5 November, 2020

 Garden personality – the ‘detail’ of the garden

-Other considerations you will discuss in Designing with Plants are:
+Other considerations you will discuss in this workshop are:

 - Productive plants for harvesting.